RasmusMeos/PHP-media-organizer/README.md

 - **FR24:** As a user, I want to download media from the platform so that I can store it locally.
 - **FR25:** As a user, I want to manage the privacy of my media, setting some files as "public" for others to view if I choose.
 - **FR26:** As a user, I want to upload multiple media, so I can transfer large quantities of files at once.
+- **FR27:** As a user, I want to be able change the language of the app, so I can better understand its contents.